-Indicators: Regular I Procedure: Appeal

-1. Does the law provide for an appeal against the e first instance decision in the regular procedure?

-If yes, is it

-If yes, is it suspensive ∑ Yes

-2. Average processing time for the appeal body to make a decision: 248 days in 2020
+Indicators: Regular Procedure: Appeal 1.
+Does the law provide for an appeal against the first instance decision in the regular procedure?
+Yes No If yes, is it Judicial Administrative If yes, is it suspensive Yes Some grounds No 2.
+Average processing time for the appeal body to make a decision: 218 days in 2021